 The Wayfarers have also been observed to demonstrate the ability to change color and / or texture much like an octopus.
 These colors range from the basic reddish pink to shades of purple when happy or exited to yellow and orange when upset.

-The Wayfarer language consists of 32 distinct clicks, whistles and chirps.
-Each sound corresponds to a character in their written language.
-Words are spelled phonetically with no word ever having more than one definition.
-Their language is concise and not open to interpretation.
+The language of the Wayfarers encountered thus far recognizes of 32 distinct clicks, whistles and chirps.
+Each sound corresponds to a character in their written language, spoken worlds are spelt phonetically using these sounds.

 "Purple, hurry" -- This would represent a happy or exited statement.

 "Yellow, hurry" -- This would represent an angry statement.

 One witness observed an individual demonstrating an almost feline purring reaction after finishing a meal, although the sound itself was more like the soft cooing of a pigeon.

 Little is known about their society as a whole.
 Initial contact has shown them to be innately curious, friendly and very intelligent.
 As a group they do not seem to share the same rules of personal space many Terragens are accustomed to.
 Early Terragens who encountered Wayfarers were a little surprised when during discussions the Wayfarer would simply reach over and touch their hair or other features.
 It is assumed these were acts of sheer curiosity.